jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 ### Design Notes

  - Another vanila Nevron.
 Flying because these things are hard to hit with melee attacks in the actual game.
+ - 23/09/2025: Move color identity from white/green to red/green to make way for White Nevrons.

 ## Benisseur